 The projections are presented for eight distinct regions of Australia, each of which will be affected differently by climate change.

-The projections are based on up to 40 global climate models that were driven by four greenhouse gas and aerosol emissions scenarios.
-Results have been prepared for 21 climate variables (both on the land and in the ocean) and for four 20-year time periods (centred on 2030, 2050, 2070 and 2090).
+The projections are based on data from up to 40 global climate models, developed by institutions around the world, that were driven by four greenhouse gas and aerosol emissions scenarios.
+Results have been prepared for 21 climate variables (both on the land and in the ocean) and for four 20-year time periods (centered on 2030, 2050, 2070 and 2090).

-Our scientists use climate models that are based on established laws of physics.
+Our scientists use results from climate models that are based on established laws of physics.
 Confidence ratings for the projections are based on five lines of evidence:

-- model reliability at simulating relevant aspects of the current climate
+- model reliability at simulating the past climate

 - consistency between models regarding the projected magnitude and direction of change